kasimakpinar/knn-scout/README.md

 Thanks to [whoscored.com](https://www.whoscored.com/), we have detailed statistics for players.
 This project is a good example of using KNN Algorithm.

 ## 2. Data
 [whoscored.com](https://www.whoscored.com/) provides a variety of in-game statistics for players.
-Average stats for players for a season can be found on team pages.
+Average stats for players for a season can be found on team pages ([example](https://www.whoscored.com/Teams/133/Show/Turkey-Besiktas)).
 Following stats has been used for evaluation:

 **Summary Stats**
 - **games_played:** Number of games played (Matches which the player has been substituted on also count as 1).